BRH-Media/PlexDL/README.md

 PlexDL uses a Plex Media Server's ability to serve XML API requests.
 PlexDL gathers information from the API and displays it in various gridviews to make it easier for you to enjoy your content.
 PlexDL can gather information about Plex Movies and TV Shows (archives and other content variations are not yet implemented), and provide you with the ability to stream the content or download it from the server.
 You can also view various metadata attributes about the selected content via the button in the "Data" section.

 ### Performance?
 PlexDL is in **no way** stable enough to be called high-performance.
 It is, however, stable enough to be used in most situations, and will work for almost any PMS out there (provided you have an account key).
 However, there may be instances where the software is underperforming due to a variety of reasons.
 One such reason, is that the custom interfaces built to interpret the data from the PMS are far from perfect, and may stutter from time to time.
-PlexDL is also heavily reliant on internet speeds and reliability, so that is also a factor.
+PlexDL is also heavily reliant on internet speeds and server reliability, so that is also a factor.

 ### How to get started
-You will first need to build the software.
+##### 1. Building from Source
 PlexDL targets the .NET Framework 4.7.2, and was initially built with Visual Studio 2019.
-The PlexDL source comes preloaded with necessary icons and resources, AltoHttp, chsarp-plex-api, and PVS.MediaPlayer.
-You will need to obtain the latest DLL of MaterialSkin (by building it from source or from NuGet) and update the project reference accordingly.
-Another DLL you will need to obtain is the libbrhscgui project, which you can find on my project page.
+The PlexDL source comes preloaded with necessary icons and resources, AltoHttp, chsarp-plex-api, WinFormAnimation, CircularProgressBar and PVS.MediaPlayer.
+You will need to obtain the latest DLL of MetroSet UI (by building it from source or from [here](https://github.com/Brhsoftco/MetroSet-UI)) and update the project reference accordingly.
+Another DLL you will need to obtain is the libbrhscgui project, which you can find [on my project page](https://github.com/Brhsoftco/libbrhscgui).
 You will also need to install RestSharp via NuGet.
 Once you have configured the project, you may build it and launch the software.
+##### 2. Downloading from Releases
+You can access the latest build [here](https://github.com/Brhsoftco/PlexDL-MetroSet_UI/releases/latest).
 ### Using PlexDL
 1. To get started, first obtain your Plex account token.
 A guide for this may be found [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
 2. Select the connect button from the main panel and enter your account token.